Self-Certifying Category 2 (SC2)

-SC2 licensees need to have $46,000 in working capital.
+SC2 licensees need to have $46,000 in net tangible assets.
 Note that SC licensees cannot rely on a deed of covenant and assurance (only licensees in categories 1 – 7 may rely on a deed of covenant and assurance to meet the MFR).

 Do you have both an individual and company contractor licence?